simoncblyth/opticks/notes/issues/tboolean-proxy-scan-polarization.rst

 ------------------------------------------------------------------

 * what is special about these photons ? on the edge of critical angle or smth ?

+  * they are very close to normal incidence

 LV:13 sTarget0x4bd4340